Cuisine of Atlanta: Ethnic restaurants

 Buford Highway, stretching from near Buckhead to Gwinnett County, is the area's international food destination.
 There, the million-plus immigrants who make Atlanta home have established various authentic ethnic restaurants, ranging from Vietnamese, Indian, Cuban, Korean, Salvadoran, Mexican, Colombian, Dominican, Japanese and Chinese, to Ethiopian.

 Traditional landmarks

-Local landmarks include The Varsity, opened in 1928 and the world's largest drive-in restaurant, and Mary Mac's Tea Room, opened in 1945, a traditional destination for Southern food.
+Local landmarks include The Varsity, opened in 1928 as the world's largest drive-in restaurant, and Mary Mac's Tea Room, opened in 1945, a traditional destination for Southern food.
 Paschal's and the Busy Bee Cafe have been soul food favorites since the 1940s; the Busy Bee and Paschal's became meeting places for civil rights leaders such as Martin Luther King Jr. and Hosea Williams.
 The Busy Bee according to Unique Eats and Eateries of Atlanta, is "as well known for its role in the civil rights movement as it is for its fried chicken."

 Restaurant districts

 Restaurant districts include Buckhead, Virginia-Highland, and the Luckie-Marietta District downtown.

 Current avant-garde culinary districts are the Old Fourth Ward, particularly Edgewood Avenue, and West Midtown, home to Atlanta's two top Zagat-rated restaurants, Bacchanalia and the Quinones Room.